mcw0/PoC/README.md

 Axis
 ---
 2017-10-19
-One old forgotten fuzzing back in Q3/2016 that lead to RCE (PoC: Remote connect back shll) and remote read of /etc/shadow.
+One old forgotten fuzzing back in Q3/2016 that lead to RCE (PoC: Remote connect back shell) and remote read of /etc/shadow.
 Reported to Axis and fixed in Q3/2016, still posting here now as it may be good hint.

 DAHUA